Attract good fortune and fabulous people.

 The Supply Chain is short and clean.

-This Copper is a byproduct of an industrial copper mine in Peru.
+This Native Copper is from a Copper mine in Michigan, USA.

 Learn More: Ethical Mining